-Authorised means of access to the scaffold: To be used for scaffolds at: Proprietary Stairways All houses and bungalows, both traditional and timber frame All apartment buildings All garage 'terraces' of 3 or more and barn style garages All render Scaffolds Note: a suitable proprietary stair must be provided for access into RC basements, on concrete podium slabs, RC frame buildings, and slip-forms over 1st lift where space permits.
-Ladders - with self-closing gates Only on small single storey structures, including: Single and double garages Bin stores Bike stores Pumping and electrical sub stations Garden/screen/retaining walls Table lift scaffolds Porches
+Authorised means of access to the scaffold: To be used for scaffolds at: Proprietary Stairways (see section 5.1.12) All houses and bungalows, both traditional and timber frame All apartment buildings All garage 'terraces' of 3 or more and barn style garages All render Scaffolds Note: a suitable proprietary stair must be provided for access into RC basements, on concrete podium slabs, RC frame buildings, and slip-forms over 1st lift where space permits.
+Ladders - with self-closing gates (see section 5.1.17) Only on small single storey structures, including: Single and double garages Bin stores Bike stores Pumping and electrical sub stations Garden/screen/retaining walls Table lift scaffolds (See Section 5.1.9.3) Porches

-System scaffolds: e.g., Kwikstage, Haki, Layher etc. will have their own stair access tower that must be used (do not mix systems in one scaffold without design advice from a competent scaffold designer).
+System scaffolds: e.g. Kwikstage, Haki, Layher etc. will have their own stair access tower that must be used (do not mix systems in one scaffold without design advice from a competent scaffold designer).

 Tube and Fitting scaffolds: System staircases may be used to access tube and fitting scaffolds, provided a detail for fixing the two systems together is provided and implemented.
-Where a tube and fitting tower is used to support the staircase, it must conform to the requirements identified in section 5.1.7
+Where a tube and fitting tower is used to support the staircase it must conform to the requirements identified in section 5.1.14.